AlexsLemonade/training-modules/workshop-releases.md

 You can also test the Docker image locally, which may be more convenient for testing via the RStudio GUI, but note that the symbolic links to the `/shared/data` directory will not work correctly (unless you have a local copy of the data you can mount to the same path).

-To test the Docker image locally, you can use the following commands to pull the Docker image and run launch the container with an interactive RStudio session:
+To test the Docker image locally, you can use the following commands to pull the Docker image and run launch the container with an RStudio server session:

 ```bash
 docker pull --platform linux/amd64 ccdl/training_rstudio:edge